 It’s not like I was missing the exercise, I was running several times a week then, but I really wanted to stay flexible, something runners usually have a problem with.

 Unlike my first yoga class, there is nothing esoteric about it: It’s all about moving, flexing, sweating and laughing like mad people.
 Each class is like a social gathering for us, a small group of friends (who also happen to be neighbors), all of a certain age, and with the same wicked sense of humor.
 We exercise our laughing muscles as hard as any other.
 A little self-deprecation goes a long way.
-I’ve found that I am not that bad at it, and will probably be pretty decent with a few months of practice.
+I’ve found that I’m not that bad at it, and will probably be pretty decent with a few months of practice.

 It will be in our next yoga class.
 And I am sure it will be a success.
-I have taken a Dominican dessert (arepa), and turned it into a savory dish that combines kale, cilantro and spinach from my garden, with delicious Del Monte® Whole Kernel Corn – who sponsors this recipe.
+I’ve taken a Dominican dessert (pan de maíz), and turned it into a savory dish that combines cheddar, spinach and delicious Del Monte® Whole Kernel Corn — which sponsors this recipe.
 It contains dairy, vegetables, protein and carbohydrates in a portable meal that is perfect for school snacks, to take to work, or as a hearty breakfast.

-- 1 1/2 cups of cornmeal
+- 3/4 cup of cornmeal

 - 2 eggs